Skip to main content

 Maestro Parallel Testing

 The TestingBot physical and virtual device grid is optimised to run many tests concurrently.
-You can run multiple Maestro tests simultaneously (in parallel), which will drastically shorten your total test duration.
+You can run multiple Maestro flows simultaneously (in parallel), which will drastically shorten your total test duration.

-Depending on your subscription plan, you will be able to run 1 or more Maestro tests at the same time.
-If you exceed the threshold, additional Maestro tests will be queued until a slot becomes available.
+Depending on your subscription plan, you will be able to run 1 or more Maestro flows at the same time.
+If you exceed the threshold, additional Maestro flows will be queued until a slot becomes available.

 For example, let's assume you have an Automation Pro plan with 2 concurrent tests.
 And you want to run 10 Maestro tests, or run the same Maestro test on 10 different device configurations: